Sunstrike/LiquidEnergy-Legacy/README.md

 ##Developing

 ###IntelliJ IDEA 12
-IDEA supports pulling source from multiple folders, so open the IDEA project (`{Repo}/IDEA`) and use Ant to run the `setup` target.
+IDEA supports pulling source from multiple folders, so open the repo folder as an IDEA project and use Ant to run the `setup` target.
 This will setup Forge/FML/MCP and import source from the common/ folder.
 This approach is also safe from the Windows bug in the Eclipse setup.

 Run configurations are now stored in the IDEA project file, so shouldn't need to be recreated.